Llandyfaelog 132kV Substation

 How can communities have their say?

-We will shortly begin early engagement with stakeholders and the local community.
 We are conscious that local communities and representatives have been consulted on a number of projects in the area in recent months.
-However, as NGED is a separate regulated entity from NGET, it is important we understand all the potential concerns and opportunities from the community first hand.
+However, as NGED is a separate regulated entity from NGET, it is important we understand all potential concerns and opportunities from the community first hand.

 - Thursday 29 January, 3.00pm – 7.00pm - at Llandyfaelog Community Hall, Llandyfaelog, SA17 5PA.